rabbitControl/RCP/RCPSpecification.md

 - [Command](#command-table): The command defines what the packet data means.
 - Timestamp: A 64bit timestamp if the timestamp-flag is set.
 - Data: The data as defined by the command.
-- Terminator: 0x80 if MULT is set.
+- Packet Terminator: 0x80 if MULT is set.

+#### Packet terminator

+Be aware that a parameter-id 0 identifying the virtual [root-group](#Root-Parameter-Group) has the same value as the packet terminator.
+Hence configuring the root-group only works by sending a non-multi parameter-update packet.

 ### Command table